andis-spr/sshb.bat/README.md

-This is a simple Windows Batch script which helps utilizing SSH bookmarks stored in a text file.
+Windows script for using SSH bookmarks stored in a text file.

 # Preview